znkr/flo.znkr.io/site/diff/index.md

 | Optimal | ✅ | ✅ | 😁 | ➕ | ➕➕ | ➕➕ |

-NOTE[Text Only]: This table only applies to text (same as the table above), non-text inputs can have a different performance (if they are not `comparable` or readability).
+NOTE[Text Only]: This table only applies to text (same as the table above), non-text inputs can have a different performance (if they are not `comparable`) or readability.

 ### API